-Known Spanish climber Alberto Zerain and his climbing partner, Mariano Galvan from Argentina, have been reported as missing on Nanga Parbat.
+Acclaimed Spanish climber Alberto Zerain and his climbing partner, Mariano Galvan from Argentina, were reported as missing on Nanga Parbat.

-The two set out to ascend the mountain as part of their 2x14x8000 project to scale Nanga Parbat, which has garnered the name “The Killer Mountain” by many mountaineers because of the sheer numbers of deaths it has had on its faces.
+Spanish climber, Alberto Zerain, was reported missing along with his partner, Mariano Galván.
+The two set out to ascend the mountain as part of their 2x14x8000 project to scale Nanga Parbat.
+The mountain has garnered the name “The Killer Mountain” by many mountaineers because of the sheer numbers of deaths it has had on its faces.

-Zerain’s team announced on 27, June, that communication with the climbers had been lost on 24, June.
-According to a statement on their Twitter account, the team stated that because of the number of days the climbers have spent on the Mazeno ridge, they believe their radio equipment has lost battery.
+Zerain’s team announced on 27 June that communication with the climbers had been lost on 24 June.
+According to a statement on their Twitter account, the team stated that because of the number of days the climbers have spent on the Mazeno Ridge, they believe their radio equipment has lost battery.

 The tweet was shared via an image of Nanga Parbat and its text reads, translated from Spanish, as:

-Since last Saturday, 24, June, we have not been able to maintain any contact whatsoever with Alberto Zerain and Mariano Galvan.
-The number of days they have spent on the Mazeno ridge has led us to believe that the radios have lost their battery power.
+Since last Saturday, 24 June, we have not been able to maintain any contact whatsoever with Alberto Zerain and Mariano Galvan.
+The number of days they have spent on the Mazeno Ridge has led us to believe that the radios have lost their battery power.
 We are doing everything possible to reestablish communications, We will keep everyone informed of any new information.

-Zerain had previously attempted to climb Nanga Parbat in 2011 but the wind and weather made the climb impossible.
+Zerain had previously attempted to climb Nanga Parbat in 2011, but the wind and weather made the climb impossible.

 The 2x14x8000 project was an attempt for Juanito Oiarzabal to summit the world’s 14 highest 8,000 m. peaks for the second time.